A “Not-Too-Sweet” Japanese Style Dessert

 In a small sauce pan, heat the milk and cocoa powder on medium heat until powder is fully dissolved.
 Do not let the milk come to a boil.
 Keep stirring continuously while breaking down big clumps of powder.
 Once fully dissolved, set chocolate milk mixture aside to cool.

-In a large mixing bowl, add in sugar, baking soda, cream of tartar and salt.
+In a large mixing bowl, add in sugar, baking soda, first portion of cream of tartar and salt.
 Sift in cake flour, stir to combine.

 Create a well in the center.
 Inside it, add yolks, oil, vanilla extract and chocolate milk mixture.